 Though stories may last forever, book spines do not.
 Even gently-used books can show signs of wear over time.
 Eventually, a cracked book spine will begin to lose pages.
 If the issue isn't handled quickly and carefully, the book may not be salvageable.

 Whether you're a librarian, a teacher, or just a bibliophile, keep your books in good condition by following proper spine care.
-Here are just a few simple tips that explain how to repair a book spine so that it will survive many read-throughs to come:
+Here are just a few simple tips that explain repairing a book spine so that it will survive many read-throughs to come:

 How to Repair a Book Spine